All preamps have a gain control. Or do they? Floating point recording may do away with the gain control forever.

 I'm comparing my wonderful 1980ish experience of digital audio to analogue tape and my experience of the Studer A80 and Nagra IV-S (the Nagra sounded better than the Studer to me).
 Anyone who says today that tape sounds great is obviously listening through a rose-tinted ear trumpet.
 Tape sounds great as an effect, but its noise, distortion, and frequency response irregularities were awful.

-14-bit digital audio doesn't sound so promising by today's standards.
-But if you consider that each bit gives us, in theory, 6 dB of signal-to-noise ratio, then 14-bit digital audio has a theoretical signal-to-noise ratio of 84 bits.
+14-bit digital audio doesn't sound so promising compared to today's 24-bit norm.
+But if you consider that each bit gives us, in theory, 6 dB of signal-to-noise ratio, then 14-bit digital audio has a theoretical signal-to-noise ratio of 84 decibels.
 Compare that to analogue tape where you might get 65 dB if you're lucky.

 But in the real rather than the theoretical world you wouldn't quite get all of that 84 dB of signal-to-noise ratio.
 Similarly to analogue tape it would be essential to set the level going into the recorder to get the signal peaking as close to 0 dBFS as possible, of course without clipping.
 For live recordings, setting the level was a challenge, and I sometimes wonder why limiters were not used more often than they were.
 But hey - recording engineers prided themselves on their level-setting skills just as the photographers of the day took pride in being able to manually focus quickly and accurately.